jamesstout/jamesstout.github.io/_posts/2019-12-14-onesignal-tags.md

 This requires all the devices and tags.
 You can use the [API](https://documentation.onesignal.com/reference#section-example-code-csv-export), or export from the Audience view to get a CSV file with all the devices.

 I used this PHP script to parse the CSV, delete tags I didn't want, and keep those I wanted to keep.
+Note: edit the CSV and keep only the player_id and tags columns.

 ````php
 <?php